Last updated on November 23rd, 2022

 For those who don’t know, redfish are a type of drum found all along the Gulf and the East Coast.
 The best day I have ever had in catching large bull reds, the rigging was actually a homemade concoction we were using to surf fish for sharks.
 It is not uncommon to catch good-sized blacktip sharks, bonnetheads, and the occasional bull shark from this stretch of beach.

-Bull Red Magic in the Gulf Surf
+Redfish Magic in the Surf

-The week before, I had lost a couple of really good hits due to hook and/or line breakage.
+Once, I had lost a couple of really good hits due to hook and/or line breakage.
 My husband decided to try making our rigging to be a bit more durable, and better equipped for larger sharks.

 So, we were using six-foot steel coated leaders made from 125-pound coated leader material from Bass Pro Shop.
 Attached to the leaders, were 8/O circle hooks.
 The pole was a Penn Squadron II, twelve feet in length.
 My Penn Slammer III reel was loaded with an 80-pound Power Pro braided line from Spectra.